 Any mechanic will tell you that it’s time to change your brake pads when the lining is in the 3 mm to 4 mm range.

 Don’t ignore this squeal.
 Ignoring this warning results in damage to the rotors, at first scoring, then overheating, and potentially even warping them as the pads wear to nothing.
 Ideally, you’ll catch them before you hear that telltale squeal, so you can save your rotors and budget accordingly.
-(Here’s what to look for when checking your brakes.)
+(Here are more strange car noises, decoded.)

 How to monitor brake pads